-PG&E shares up 37 percent on report regulator does not want bankruptcy
+PG&E shares surge 40 percent on report regulator wants to avoid bankruptcy from wildfire

 To keep PG&E from going bankrupt, California policymakers will face pressure to extend assistance provided in a bill approved last September allowing utilities to pass on to customers some of the costs related to wildfires, according to Moody’s.
 The bill mitigates liability from fires in 2017 and others starting in 2019, but made no provision for fires this year.

-Reporting by Noel Randewich; additional reporting by Dan Burns and Jessica DiNapoli in New York; Editing by Lisa Shumaker
+Reporting by Noel Randewich in San Francisco and Nicholas Groom in Los Angeles; additional reporting by Dan Burns and Jessica DiNapoli in New York; Editing by Lisa Shumaker